ai-learning-space/sql-expert/Data Operations/Data Inserting INSERT.md

 # Data Inserting | INSERT ➕

-Although querying already existing database is the most often task that we deal with, we do need to create either a table or even an entire database from scratch sometimes.
+Although querying an already existing database is the most common task that we deal with, we do need to create either a table or even an entire database from scratch sometimes.

 <aside>